Clarendon, 2900 Block of Wilson Blvd., between N. Garfield Street and N. Fillmore Street

 Arlington County’s departments of Public Safety Communications and Emergency Management (PSCEM), Fire, and Technology Services (DTS) teamed up for a new demonstration project that will create a “Safety and Innovation Zone” in the Clarendon area.
-The purpose of the project is to evaluate the impact of emerging technologies such as the Internet of Things (IoT), Artificial Intelligence (AI), and Cloud technologies on public safety and to learn how they can benefit the County’s response times and serve as a new resource for information.
+The purpose of the project is to evaluate the impact of emerging technologies such as the Internet of Things (IoT), Artificial Intelligence (AI), and more on public safety and to learn how they can benefit the County’s response times and serve as a new resource for information.
 The County will run the yearlong demo in partnership with Comcast, US Ignite and the Commonwealth Cyber Initiative (CCI).

 Targeted benefits for Public Safety: